patois/BFS2019/readme.md

 register which effectively lets _rsp_ point into the next gadget at _2.)_.\
 \
 Stack pivoting is a vital step in order to avoid trashing the caller's stack frame.\
-Messing up the caller's frame would risk stable process continuation.
+Messing up the caller's frame would risk stable process continuation

 2. This gadget loads the address of a "pop rax" gadget into _r12_ in preparation for\
-the workaround that is required in order to compensate for the return address pushed\
+a "workaround" that is required in order to compensate for the return address\
-onto the stack by the _call r12_ instruction in _4.)_.
+that is pushed onto the stack by the _call r12_ instruction in _4.)_.

 3. A pointer to _"buf"_ is loaded into _rax_, which now points to the _"calc\0"_ string